 We develop novel methods, typically based on light, to study biology and biomaterials at the nanoscale.
-Our main research lines are:
+Our current research lines are:

-- Novel methods for super-resolution imaging: super-resolution fluorescence microscopy techniques are able to image (biological) structures with a spatial resolution of tens of nm, one order of magnitude better than standard fluorescence microscopy.
-In our group, we develop novel methods that extend the application of super-resolution microscopy.
-A few years ago we were able to image for the first time directly-labelled DNA with a spatial resolution below 40 nm (ChemPhysChem 2009, 10, 2201; J. Microscopy 2013, 251, 1).
-More recently, we have implemented a novel microscope that allows us to correlate in situ super-resolution fluorescence imaging and atomic force microscopy (ChemPhysChem 2014, 15, 647).
-We are using this setup to study a range of nano/biomaterials, for example amyloid-like protein fibers (Small 2017, 13, 1603784).
+- Novel methods for super-resolution imaging.
+Super-resolution fluorescence microscopy techniques are able to image (biological) structures with a spatial resolution of tens of nm, one order of magnitude better than standard fluorescence microscopy.
+In our group we develop novel methods that extend the application of super-resolution microscopy.
+A few years ago we were able to image for the first time directly-labelled DNA with a spatial resolution below 40 nm.
+Currently, we use correlative super-resolution fluorescence imaging and atomic force microscopy (AFM) to develop and validate novel labelling methods in super-resolution microscopy, most recently for amyloids.

 - Single-cell real-time imaging of bacterial death processes.
 We are also interested in using advanced microscopy to study bacterial death processes at the single-cell level and with temporal resolution.
 We have developed labelling strategies to follow the effects of antimicrobial treatments in bacteria in real-time.
 Moreover, using combined fluorescence and AFM, we have studied mechanically-induced bacterial death, which is relevant in the context of mechano-bactericidal nanomaterials, and quantified the forces involved in this process.
 The mechanistic understanding provided by these advanced microscopy methods may help in the design and implementation of improved bactericidal strategies.